HomeBlog

 • Contacts: verified emails, job titles, signal context

-• Companies: domain, funding info, tech stack
+• Companies: domain, funding information, tech stack

 Be cautious when updating HubSpot default fields.
 Store enrichment in custom fields, then surface high-confidence values with logic.